List of White Pass and Yukon Route locomotives and cars: Origins of White Pass station, passenger car, and preserved boat names

-Takhini [Cars ##284, 354] was derived from the Tlingit metaphor téix héeni, which literally means broth, and figuratively refers to Takhini Hot Springs.
+Takhini [Cars ##284, 354] is the English adaptation of the Tlingit metaphor téix héeni, which literally means broth, and figuratively refers to Takhini Hot Springs.
 Takhini River located at Alaska Highway kilometer 1468.9, and at Klondike Highway kilometer 195.5.

-Taku [Car #318] is a contraction of the Tlingit phrase t’aawák galakú, which means a flood of Canada geese.
+Taku [Car #318, and former Taku Tram Mile 0 Station ] is a contraction of the Tlingit phrase t’aawák galakú, which means a flood of Canada geese.
 Taku River flows into the Taku Inlet, 18 miles northeast of Juneau.

 "Tarahne" [Gasoline-Screw Propeller Boat] was directly derived from Tarahini, which was the name of a little creek at Atlin.
 The name Tarahini was suggested to the ship's carpenter by Chief Taku Jack (John Taku, Sr.).
-Previously, Tarahini had been derived from the Tlingit phrase té yaa .aa hini, which means stream sitting along rock.
+Tarahini was the English adaptation of the Tlingit phrase té yaa .aa hini, which means stream sitting along rock.
 Tarahini had been derived by eliminating yaa and by substituting the English \ra\ sound for the Tlingit aspirated \.aa\ sound.
 Thus, all vocal sounds in Tarahini occur in English.
-The reason for the subsequent change from Tarahini to "Tarahne" is not known.
+The reason for the subsequent alteration from Tarahini to "Tarahne" is not known.

-Tatshenshini [Car #312] was derived from the Tlingit phrase t’á chaan sha-héeni, which means river with stinking chinook (king) salmon at its headwaters.
-This name refers to the dead, spawned-out salmon at the headwaters of the pre-1891 Tatshenshini River (subsequently the Blanchard River).
-These headwaters are along the Silver Lake Trail (one of the Chilkat trade routes between Haines and Hutshi Lake, Yukon), 100 trail-miles from Haines.
+Tatshenshini [Car #312] is the English adaptation of the Tlingit phrase t’á chaan sha-héeni, which means river with stinking chinook (king) salmon at its headwaters.
+This name refers to the dead salmon at the headwaters of the pre-1891 Tatshenshini River (subsequently the Blanchard River).
+These headwaters are along the Goat Creek Trail (X’wáat’heeni Dei-yi, one of the three Chilkat trails between Haines and Hutshi Lake, Yukon), 100 trail-miles from Haines.
 In 1891, the name Tatshenshini was re-assigned to a different river.
 Pre-1891 Tatshenshini River (subsequently the Blanchard River) located at Haines Highway Kilometer 144.8.
 Post-1891 Tatshenshini River located 5 kilometers west of Haines Highway Kilometer 164, via Dalton Post Road.